port-labs/port-docs/docs/technical-reference/single-sign-on/azure-ad.md

 This stage is **OPTIONAL** and is required only if you wish to pull all of your AzureAD groups into Port inherently.  <br/>

 **Benefit:** managing permissions and user access on Port.
-**Outcome:** For every user that logs we will get automatically his associate OKTA groups, according to your definition in the settings below.
+**Outcome:** For every user that logs we will get automatically his associate AzureAD groups, according to your definition in the settings below.
 :::

 1. On the `Token configuration` tab, Click `Add groups claim`